Docslomi. with CLIConfiguration

 └── webhooks/ # Webhook event samples

-Settings are loaded in the following order (later sources override earlier ones):
+Settings are loaded in the following order, with later sources overriding earlier ones:

 2. Project config file (lomi.config.json)